Respiro

 • Always read the CO detector's manual.

-• CO detectors are not a replacement for properly maintaining your furnace.
+• CO detectors are not a replacement for properly maintaining your furnace or other fuel-burning appliances.

 Share by: